 Any project where the cost of construction exceeds $30,000 dollars.
 Exception: A homeowner who lives in the home and plans to live there for 12 months may do his own work without a license.
 A Home Owner Exemption Affidavit is required with the permit.
 Permit and inspections are still required to determine that the work is in compliance with state and local codes.

-Sheds and other accessory structures such as detached garages require a building permit and a zoning permit.
+Sheds and other accessory structures such as detached garages that exceed 144 square feet require a building permit and a zoning permit.
 Permit applications must include the following:

 A sketch or plot plan of the property with the location and dimensions of the proposed shed and the setback distances to all property lines measured